 The book begins and ends with a series of several self-assessment questionnaires to let you see how much progress you’ve made while working through the book.

-Quite a few worksheets are included in the book.
+The book includes quite a few worksheets.
 These are simply laid out, and clear examples are provided.
 The example scenarios included in the text were relatively lengthy; I would have preferred it if they were a bit shorter.